2184 Determining Whether an Applicant Has Met the Burden of Proving Nonequivalence After a Prima Facie Case Is Made [R-11.2013]

-The specification need not describe the equivalents of the structures, material, or acts corresponding to the means-(or step-) plus-function claim element.
-See In re Noll, 545 F.2d 141, 149-50, 191 USPQ 721, 727 (CCPA 1976) (the meaning of equivalents is well understood in patent law, and an applicant need not describe in his specification the full range of equivalents of his invention) (citation omitted).
+The specification need not necessarily describe the equivalents of the structures, material, or acts corresponding to the means-(or step-) plus-function claim element.
+See In re Noll, 545 F.2d 141, 149-50, 191 USPQ 721, 727 (CCPA 1976) (if the meaning of equivalents is well understood in patent law, then an applicant need not describe in his specification the full range of equivalents of his invention).
 Cf.Hybritech Inc. v.
 Monoclonal Antibodies, Inc., 802 F.2d 1367, 1384, 231 USPQ 81, 94 (Fed.
 Cir.
 1986) (“a patent need not teach, and preferably omits, what is well known in the art”).
 Where, however, the specification is silent as to what constitutes equivalents and the examiner has made out a prima facie case of equivalence, the burden is placed upon the applicant to show that a prior art element which performs the claimed function is not an equivalent of the structure, material, or acts disclosed in the specification.
 See In re Mulder, 716 F.2d 1542, 1549, 219 USPQ 189, 196 (Fed.
 Cir.
 1983).

 If the applicant disagrees with the inference of equivalence drawn from a prior art reference, the applicant may provide reasons why the applicant believes the prior art element should not be considered an equivalent to the specific structure, material or acts disclosed in the specification.
 Such reasons may include, but are not limited to:

 - (A) Teachings in the specification that particular prior art is not equivalent;

 - (B) Teachings in the prior art reference itself that may tend to show nonequivalence; or

 - (C) 37 CFR 1.132 affidavit evidence of facts tending to show nonequivalence.